MetLife Stadium: Copa América Centenario

+2024 Copa América

+The stadium hosted three matches during the 2024 Copa América: two in the group stage and a semi-final match.

+2025 FIFA Club World Cup

+The stadium hosted nine matches during the 2025 FIFA Club World Cup, including the final.

 2026 FIFA World Cup

-Metlife Stadium is one of 16 venues, as well as one of the eleven American venues which will host matches during the 2026 FIFA World Cup.
-During the event, the stadium will be temporarily renamed to "New Jersey Stadium" in accordance with FIFA's policy on corporate sponsored names.
+MetLife Stadium is one of 16 venues, as well as one of the eleven American venues which will host matches during the 2026 FIFA World Cup.
+As per FIFA requirements, the stadium will have a grass field installed for the World Cup matches.
+During the event, the stadium will be temporarily be known as "New York New Jersey Stadium" in accordance with FIFA's policy on corporate sponsored names.
+In February 2024, the stadium was announced as the host of the 2026 FIFA World Cup final.
+In addition, the stadium will host five group stage matches, one Round of 32 match, and one Round of 16 match.

 College football

 On October 16, 2010, Rutgers hosted Army in the first college football game to be played in the new stadium, with the Scarlet Knights defeating the Black Knights in overtime, 23–20.
 During the game's second half, Rutgers player Eric LeGrand was injured on a special teams play, defending a Rutgers kickoff, and paralyzed from the neck down.

 Syracuse University has hosted selected home games at MetLife Stadium in lieu of the Carrier Dome.
 The first of these games, branded as New York's College Classic, was played in 2012 against the visiting USC Trojans, who won 42–29.
 In 2013, the team opened its season against its rival Penn State at the stadium, losing 23–17.
 In 2014, the team hosted the Notre Dame Fighting Irish at MetLife Stadium, losing 31–15.
 A rematch was held in 2016, once again losing to the Fighting Irish 50–33.

 On November 16, 2019, MetLife Stadium hosted the 61st Cortaca Jug rivalry game between the NCAA Division III Cortland Red Dragons and Ithaca Bombers.
 With an attendance of 45,161, it set a record for the most-attended football game in Division III history.
 The game was held at MetLife Stadium as part of season-long commemorations of the 150th anniversary of college football.

 On December 11, 2021, MetLife Stadium hosted the 122nd Army-Navy Game.
 This was the first time the historic matchup was held at MetLife and the fifth time it was held in East Rutherford.
 Previous matchups were held at Giants Stadium in 1989, 1993, 1997, and 2002.
 Navy defeated Army 17–13.